-For individuals living off investment returns, this solution isn’t to delude ourselves into dreams of ever rising prices (hoping the bull market lasts forever)…but to balance capital appreciation with reasonable cash flow from our investments.
+For individuals expecting to live off our investment returns, the solution isn’t to delude ourselves into dreams of ever rising prices (hoping the bull market lasts forever)…but to balance capital appreciation with reasonable cash flow from our investments.
 This is one of the reason my blog posts frequently cite dividend income as an important part of investment return.

-If done correctly, dividends can provide income for a comfortable lifestyle, and you won’t be forced to sell assets in down markets to pay for your lifestyle.
+If done correctly, dividends can provide income for a comfortable lifestyle, and you won’t be forced to sell assets in a bear markets just to pay for your lifestyle.

 But where can a person find such investments?
 The S&P 500 now has a yield under 2%.
 A yield that low makes living off investment income alone a rather difficult proposition.